Skip to content

 III.
 Execution-Based Scoring (The Lab Verdict)

-For all technical capabilities, the Riddle rejects textual evaluation (e.g., BLEU or ROGUE scores) in favor of Outcome-Based Verification.
+For all technical capabilities, the Riddle rejects textual evaluation (e.g., BLEU or ROGUE scores) in favor of Outcome-Based Verification, driven by the deepfabric evaluation core.

-• The Simulation: The model’s response to a riddle is Manifested as a branch in the Shadow Realm.
+• The Interception: The model’s response to a riddle is captured by the DeepFabric Evaluator.

 The Riddle utilizes a library of "Golden Truths"—standardized datasets curated by the Magus to represent the unique environment of the Sepulcher.